✦ On the radar

 How to visit

 About 10 minutes north-west of Shinagawa station’s Takanawa exit.
-Reservations strictly required — phone or DM through Instagram.
+Hours: Mon–Sat lunch 11:30am–3pm, dinner 5:30–11pm; closed Sunday.
+Reservations required — by phone (03-6450-2288) or via online booking sites such as Tabelog and Ikyu.
 Bring a taxi receipt; the restaurant covers the one-meter fare.

 FAQ